Do I Need Council Approval To Demolish A Building?

 What type of building is being demolished?

+The type of building being demolished will dictate whether or not council approval is required.
 Generally speaking, demolishing a single-family home does not require council approval as long as the land is not used for any commercial activities afterwards.
-However, if the building being demolished is larger than 20m² (or contains asbestos), it is best to check with the local council for approval before demolition
+However, if the building being demolished is larger than 20m² (or contains asbestos ), it is best to check with the local council for approval before demolition.

 Where is the building located?

+For example, if the building is located in an area that has been designated by the local government as heritage-listed or environmentally sensitive, then it is likely that council permission will be required before any demolition.
 Additionally, if your property borders another property that has been identified as potentially hazardous (e.g., due to its proximity to a railway line or airport), it may also be necessary to seek local government permission before demolition works.
 It's always best to do your research beforehand so you know what kinds of restrictions might apply in your area.

 Are there any other local regulations?